govtechmy/directory-scraper/directory_scraper/spiders/README.md

    - Description: Contains spiders for scraping data directly from main government ministries.

 2. `ministry_orgs/`
-   - Description: Contains spiders for agencies and departments under each ministry.
+   - Description: Contains spiders for scraping agencies and departments under each ministry.
 Organized 'jabatan' and 'agensi' into subdirectories.

 3. `non_ministry/`
-   - Description: Contains spiders for independent organizations, regulatory bodies, or major companies not tied to any ministry.
+   - Description: Contains spiders for scraping independent organizations, regulatory bodies, or major companies not tied to any ministry.

+3. `bahagian_unit/`
+   - Description: Contains spiders for scraping data related to descriptions and duties of various divisions or units within an organization.

 Example:
 ```